 Seikilos to Euterpe is the title of the music and dance performance that the musician/composer Rosolino Di Salvo has written.
 It involves a dancer, two violinists, and a sound sculpture created by artist Angela Corti.
 He playes an electric guitar himself.
 It is a composition of soundscapes, and electro-acoustic music, which creates a portrait of sound and an emotional environment projected in a contemporary vision using structures inspired by Cage, Stockhausen, Reich, Part.

 Book online.
-Bookings are not yet available.
 Bookings may also be made in person in the museum.

 A licenced bar will be available selling beer, wine and soft drinks before and after the performance and during the interval.